What is plagiarism?

 But if you need help with the implementation of a citation system, make an appointment with the Hixon Writing Center.
 We're glad to work with you on the sentence level to help you with this core feature of academic writing.

 For more online resources related to citation, see our Resources page.
-You'll find links to up-to-date resources about the major scholarly citation systems.
+You'll find links to specific guidelines for working with sources at Caltech as well as links to information about the major scholarly citation systems.

 For guidance in using a the citation management system Zotero, contact the Caltech Library.